Aaliyah: 2015–present: Merchandise, catalog rerelease, and Unstoppable

 In March 2021, Funko Pop! released an Aaliyah figurine.
-In August 2021, Blackground Records announced that Aaliyah's recorded works would be re-released on physical, digital, and streaming services in a deal between the label and Empire Distribution.
-Aaliyah's estate issued a statement in response to the announcement, denouncing the "unscrupulous endeavor to release Aaliyah's music without any transparency or full accounting to the estate".
+In August 2021, Blackground Records announced that her recorded works would be re-released on physical, digital, and streaming services in a deal between the label and Empire Distribution.
+Her estate issued a statement in response to the announcement, denouncing the "unscrupulous endeavor to release Aaliyah's music without any transparency or full accounting to the estate".
 One in a Million was reissued on August 20.
 After the album's re-release, One in a Million re-entered the UK Official Hip Hop and R&B Albums Chart Top 40 at number eight.
 In the US, the album reached the top ten on the Billboard 200 for the first time at number ten, selling 26,000 album-equivalent units in the week ending of August 26.
-Aaliyah was reissued September 10, 2021.
+Aaliyah was reissued on September 10.
 After the album's re-release, Aaliyah re-entered the UK Official Hip Hop and R&B Albums Chart Top 40 at number seven and re-entered the US Billboard 200 chart at number 13.
 In celebration of the reissue, Blackground released an animated commercial titled "It's Been A Long Time" (in a similar style to the album's original 2001 commercial), directed by Takahiro Tanaka, showing Aaliyah resurrecting her music from out of a large underground vault.
-Compilation albums I Care 4 U and Ultimate Aaliyah were reissued October 8, 2021.
+The compilation albums I Care 4 U and Ultimate Aaliyah were reissued October 8, 2021.
 Ultimate Aaliyah peaked at number 8 on the UK R&B Albums Chart Top 40 and charted for the first time in the US at number 41 on the Billboard 200.

 On August 25, 2021, Barry Hankerson revealed in an interview with Big Tigger for WVEE that a posthumous album titled Unstoppable would be released in "a matter of weeks".
-The album was said to feature Drake, Snoop Dogg, Ne-Yo, Chris Brown, Future and use previously unreleased vocals from before Aaliyah's passing.
+The album was said to feature Drake, Snoop Dogg, Ne-Yo, Chris Brown, and Future, and use previously unreleased vocals from before her death.
 On December 17, 2021, Background Records released the posthumous Aaliyah single "Poison" featuring The Weeknd.
-On January 4, 2022, Hankerson claimed that Unstoppable would be released later that month, however, it did not see a release and there was no related announcement from the label.
+On January 4, 2022, Hankerson claimed that Unstoppable would be released later that month; however, it did not see a release and there was no related announcement from the label.
 In January 2024, Blackground Records hinted in an Instagram post that the release was "coming".